zac-garby/cas/README.md

      - Might be implemented as another set of transformation rules, constructed from some designed to simplify but also the inverses of some expansion rule sets.
  - Parsing of expressions, so things can be entered much more easily.
  - A REPL.
+ - Abstract a lot of behaviour by implementing a functor-like interface for terms.